Breeding, Selling, and Buying Cats - Frequently Asked Questions

 A registered breeder is a person who is a member of an Approved Cat Organisation.

-A Cat Breeding Permit may be provided by the NRE Tas Secretary or the General Manager of your municipal council to permit a person who is not a member of a cat organisaiton to breed a cat under certain conditions.
-The Permit will be conditional, time-limited, and is issued per cat, not per person.
+A Cat Breeding Permit may be granted to a person by the Secretary of the Department of Natural Resources and Environment Tasmania or the General Manager of your municipal council.
+The Cat Breeding Permit allows the permit holder to breed the cat listed on the permit without being a member of an approved cat organisaiton.
+The Permit will be conditional, time-limited, and is issued per cat.

 I only want to breed one litter.
 Do I need to become a registered breeder?